I hope you are reading this at work. It will have more impact. Put yourself in this picture of life:

 What are you doing?

 You can take that “someone’s” place today if you want to.
 All you need is some cash to buy this profitable turn-key business.
-Sell the house; sell the cars; sell your grandmother if you have to because there is only one business in the world like this, in this incredible location on the planet.
+Sell the house; sell the cars; sell your diamonds and gold if you have to because there is only one business in the world like this, in this incredible location on the planet.

 Much of the business is booked via agents, wholesalers and even Trip Advisor.
-The ratings are tops and the business has certainly got all the bugs worked out after all these years.
-Comes with a proper house to reside over the water and base by the sea where the kayaks are stored and all the equipment.
+The ratings and awards are many and the business has certainly got all the bugs worked out after all these years.
+And it comes with a proper house to reside over the water and base by the sea where the kayaks are stored and all the equipment.

 The business is priced at basically less than what it would cost to start anew yourself, but already in place is the cash flow, the staff and guides, the agreements for island landings and all that advertising and travel agent business.